Sticky central limit theorems on open books: Central limit theorems

-\begin{rmk} Square integrability~\eqref{finmean2} implies that the covariance matrices are finite. \end{rmk}
+\begin{rmk} Square integrability \eqref{finmean2} implies that the covariance matrices are finite. \end{rmk}

 \begin{rmk} The semispinal limit measure is generally not Gaussian.
-Although the orthogonal projection to $\RR^d$ of any Gaussian measure on $\RR^{d+1}$ is Gaussian, $h_k^{0}$ is the projection of only half of a Gaussian; this is implied by Proposition~\ref{p:convexProj}, an alternate direct description of~$h_k$ interpolating between the first two parts of Definition~\ref{d:spinal}. \end{rmk}
+Although the orthogonal projection to $\RR^d$ of any Gaussian measure on $\RR^{d+1}$ is Gaussian, $h_k^{0}$ is the projection of only half of a Gaussian; this is implied by Proposition~\ref{pconvexProj}, an alternate direct description of $h_k$ interpolating between the first two parts of Definition \ref{dspinal}. \end{rmk}

-\begin{prop} The spinocostal limit measure is the pushforward of the costal limit measure~$g_k$ under convex projection: $h_k = g_k \circ \hat P^{-1}\circ F_k$. \end{prop} \begin{proof} Since the measures agree on $L_k$ outside of~$L_0$ by definition, it is enough to show that
+\begin{prop} The spinocostal limit measure is the pushforward of the costal limit measure $g_k$ under convex projection: $h_k = g_k \circ \hat P^{-1}\circ F_k$. \end{prop} \begin{pf} Since the measures agree on $L_k$ outside of $L_0$ by definition, it is enough to show that